 Payment, Cancellation & Refund Policy – A minimum non-refundable payment of $200 is required to register for the program.
 Your credit card on file will automatically be charged for any remaining balance on May 10, 2021.
 Participants who withdraw before May 10, 2021 will have the option to receive either their course tuition minus the non-refundable $200 deposit or a credit in the full amount paid towards another CMBM program within one year.
 All refunds will be issued after the training.
 Absolutely no refunds, for any reason, will be made for registrations canceled after May 10, 2021.
 Canceled registrations after May 10, 2021 will be issued a credit in the amount paid to attend a CMBM training within one year.
 It is the participant’s responsibility to contact CMBM staff indicating which training they will be using their credit toward.
 Unused credits expire after one year.

 In the event of cancellation by the CMBM, we will refund any registration fees paid to the Center.
 Such refund shall represent its entire liability to the registrant.

 In an effort to facilitate a positive experience for its program attendees, CMBM reserves the right to remove from attendance and from enrollment at any current or upcoming CMBM event or activity, anyone whose actions, in CMBM’s discretion and judgment, are disruptive or would interfere with the program or the attendees.
 In such circumstances, CMBM retains the discretion to grant or withhold refunds of registration fees, in full or in part.

-The schedule will be posted closer to the training – please expect to participate May 24-26 and June 1-2.
+The training schedule is attached below—please expect to participate May 24-26 and June 1-2.
 The training will be held on each of those days from 12:00 – 18:00 GMT.